rkirkbride13/CV/README.md

 **[Makers Academy](https://makers.tech/), London** (October 2022 to February 2023)

 A 16 week intensive coding bootcamp where I honed skills such as:
 - Object-oriented programming.
-I practiced and developed my knowledge on encapsulation, abstraction, inheritance and polymorphism.
+I practiced and developed my skills on writing code with encapsulation, abstraction, inheritance and polymorphism as well as the principles such as DRY and SOLID.
 - Test driven development.
-I used it to ensure my code is robust, reliable and adaptable.
+I possess expertise in writing comprehensive unit tests, mocking to ensure that each component of my code functions properly in isolation as well as within a larger system.
 - Agile methodologies.
-I was able to work in teams to quickly create solutions which could be iteratively improved upon.
+I used my pragmatic approach to tailor MVPs and ensure that a product was iteratively improved upon and remained functional at the end of each sprint.
+I used my emotional intelligence to lead standups and retros throughout the Makers course.
 - Problem solving and debugging.
-I was able to break problems down into manageable parts and take a methodical approach to overcome them step by step.
+I was able to break problems down and take a methodical approach to overcome them step by step, using tools such as discovery debugging to both understand codebases and overcome bugs.
 - Independent learning.
-I used a number of resources including peers, online communities and documentation to quickly address gaps in my knowledge.
+I adopted a growth mindset and used a number of resources including my peers, online communities and documentation to quickly address gaps in my knowledge and build robust systems for future self-directed learning.
 - Pair programming.
 I developed my soft skills, regularly checking in with a partner before each session to gauge how it should run and tailor sessions accordingly.
+I also used these sessions to share knowledge and ideas.

 **[COWI UK](https://www.cowi.com/), London** (January 2018 to October 2022)
 *Engineering consultant*